History of Mexican Americans: Domestic politics

-For U.S.-born Mexican-Americans, the first decade of the 20th century was defined largely by legalistic discrimination, including the creation of segregated schools for Mexican American children (where they were severely underserved and mistreated), mysterious and unexplained "jail suicides", and a significant number of lynchings.
-Some Mexican Americans, however, took a stand against these violent conditions.
-In 1903 near Oxnard, California, a group of Mexican American beet farmworkers teamed up with their Japanese-American coworkers to demand better wages and working conditions.
-The Oxnard strike of 1903 is one of the first recorded instances of an organized strike by Mexican Americans in United States history.
-The Mexican and Japanese American strikers raised the ire of the surrounding white American community.
-While picketing, one laborer, Luis Vasquez, was shot and killed, and four others were wounded.
-While the strikers were able to leverage the press from the shooting into securing some of their demands, the success of the strike proved short-lived after Samuel Gompers and the American Federation of Labor refused to grant the strikers an official union charter due to the racial makeup of their group.
-Incidents of racial conflict also flared up in areas such as Clifton, Arizona, where, in 1904, mobs of Anglo men raided the homes of Mexican American families to kidnap their children, so as to save the children from the "suffering" of being raised in Mexican homes.
-In 1906, the Supreme Court refused to hear what became known as the "Arizona Orphan Abduction" case, thereby tacitly allowing the children to be legally adopted and raised by their kidnappers.
+U.S.-born Mexican Americans faced legal discrimination, including being made to attend segregated schools where they were severely underserved and mistreated, mysterious and unexplained "jail suicides", and lynchings.

+In 1903, near Oxnard, California, a group of Mexican- and Japanese-American farmworkers went on strike for better wages and working conditions.
+It was one of the first recorded organized strikes by Mexican-Americans in U.S. history.
+The strikers raised the ire of the surrounding White community.
+One laborer, Luis Vasquez, was shot and killed, and four others were wounded.
+While the strikers were able to leverage the press from the shooting into securing some of their demands, the Samuel Gompers and the American Federation of Labor refused to grant the strikers an official union charter due to their racial makeup.

+In Clifton, Arizona, in 1904, mobs of White men raided Mexican American families' homes to kidnap their children, trying to save the children from supposed "suffering" caused by being raised in Mexican homes.
+In 1906, the Supreme Court refused to hear a case regarding punishment for the kidnappers, thereby tacitly allowing the children to be legally adopted and raised by those kidnappers.

-During the 1900s-1930s, Mexican Americans utilized the court systems to assert and defend their rights as citizens in various ways.
+From the 1900s to 1930s, Mexican Americans utilized the court systems to assert and defend their rights as citizens in various ways.
 Mexican Americans faced challenges regarding land ownership and property rights due to discriminatory practices and racial prejudice.
 They often turned to the courts to fight against land dispossession, unlawful evictions, and discriminatory property laws.
 Through legal proceedings, they sought to assert their ownership rights and protect their property interests.

 Mexican Americans also engaged in legal battles to challenge racial discrimination and assert their civil rights.
 They filed lawsuits against discriminatory practices in public accommodations, transportation, and voting rights.
 These legal efforts played a role in advancing civil rights for Mexican Americans and challenging systemic racism.
 In "West of Sex: Making Mexican America, 1900-1930," author Pablo Mitchell provides insights into how Mexican Americans engaged with the legal system to recognize and assert their rights as citizens.